galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/advanced/admin/utilisateurs.md

 # User management

-## TM Role
+## Roles

 The application used three different roles:

-- TM_Admin: this role can create a project, design territories, assign a territory to a user (whatever this user role).
+- **TM_Admin**: this role can create a project, design territories, assign a territory to a user (whatever this user role).
 This role can see all the Territory Management Project for an organization.
-- TM_Owner: this role has the same capabilities than the TM_Admin role, except that it sees only its owned project.
+- **TM_Owner**: this role has the same capabilities than the TM_Admin role, except that it sees only its owned project.
-- TM_Stakeholder: has no right.
-This role is used to declared a user that a Designer can assign to a territory.
+- **TM_Stakeholder**: has no right.
+This role is used to declared a user that a designer can assign to a territory.

 ## Add an user